blacklanternsecurity/bbot/docs/scanning/tips_and_tricks.md

 ### Ingesting BBOT Data Into SIEM (Elastic, Splunk)

-If your goal is to feed BBOT data into a SIEM such as Elastic, make sure to enable this option when scanning:
+If your goal is to feed BBOT data into a SIEM such as Elastic, be sure to enable this option when scanning:

 ```bash
 bbot -t evilcorp.com -c output_modules.json.siem_friendly=true